f-i/Paleomagnetic_Data_from_Chinese_Literature/README.md

-  * TREATMENT 退磁处理方法 (Demagnetisation Treatment with symbols A [AF treatment], T [thermal treatment], H [chemical treatment], N [no demagnetisation treatment]),
+  * TREATMENT 退磁处理方法 (Demagnetisation Treatment with symbols A [AF treatment], T [thermal treatment], H [chemical treatment], N [no demagnetisation treatment], V indicates temporary cleaning used (Soviet Data)),

   * LABDETAILS (Information such as maximum AF field or temperature used for pilot test purposes),

   * ROCKMAG (Summary of basic rock magnetic data studies, with symbols OP [Opaques from reflected light where MAGN = magnetite, MAGH = maghemite, TM =